agnibha-chatterjee/sqlite-ui/README.md

 ### User Flow 2 - Loading the sample db

-This test suite verifies the functionality related to loading a sample database.
+This set of tests verifies the functionality related to loading a sample database.

 - **renders the file drop off component**: Checks if the file upload component is rendered correctly.
 - **renders the load a sample db text correctly**: Ensures that the text for loading a sample database is rendered correctly.